erikayi/twittwit/README.md

-# First, let's test out my Twitter API for my Twitter account.
-## Tweet, Tweet, Every Day Starts With A New Feed
+# Tweet, Tweet, Every Day Starts With A New Feed

 * Find out my Twitter Feed, the relationship between what I followed, and the genre I am following.